 Make your sandwiches memorable with these homemade seven-grain hamburger buns.
-Recipe developed for the bread machine but can be made in a mixer or by hand.
+The recipe was developed for using a bread machine but you can use a mixer or make it by hand.

 When my sister and her husband from Denver came to town to watch the Rockies play against the Rangers earlier this summer, I prepared a meal to eat at the game including barbecue sandwiches made with homemade buns.